 Ceviche 103

-c/ de Londres, 103
+📍 C/ de Londres, 103

 Warike

 In Peru, a huarique is that small, hidden restaurant (a hollow, they call it), that place that few know about but where authentic and delicious food is hidden.
-The Warike in Barcelona may have started out hidden, but it is now an institution among the restaurants of Peruvian food in Barcelona, as it is one of the few that has specialized in a specific field: Peruvian-style grilled meat.
+The Warike in Barcelona may have started out hidden, but it is now an institution among Peruvian food restaurants in Barcelona, as it is one of the few that has specialized in a specific field: Peruvian-style grilled meat.

 📍 C/ de Bilbao, 24